mdn/content/files/en-us/web/accessibility/aria/attributes/aria-braillelabel/index.md

 The global `aria-braillelabel` attribute is similar to the global [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) in that it defines a string value that labels the current element.
 While `aria-label` is read by the screen reader, the contents of the `aria-braillelabel` attribute are converted into Braille; providing the user with a recognizable name of the object in braille.

 The purpose of the `aria-braillelabel` property is to override how assistive technologies localize and express the accessible name of an element in Braille.
-It should only be used when, without this attribute, the accessible name would not be the desired user experience when converted to Braille.
+It should only be used when, without this attribute, the accessible name would not be the desired user experience when converted to braille.

 When using `aria-braillelabel`, ensure that: